Lennektro-Official/Faffy/README.md

 | CTRL + E | Exit |
 | CTRL + SHIFT + C| Clear |

-> Side Note: You can also define custom keybinds to run specific commands.
+> Side Note: You can also define custom keybinds to run specific commands

 # Building & Installing
 Make sure you have gcc and make installed on your system.